Accounting Equation Definition

-The concept of double-entry bookkeeping system helps us understand the flow of any particular transaction from the source to the end.
+The concept of a double-entry bookkeeping system helps us understand the flow of any particular transaction from the source to the end.
 Let’s take another basic accounting equation example

 When there is a purchase of an asset in a company, the amount to purchase should also be withdrawn from some account in the company (generally the Cash account).
 Hence, the account from where the amount is withdrawn gets credited and there needs to be an account debited for the asset purchased (the account which relates to the asset purchased gets debited).